mindmotivate/HashiCorp_Terraform/Tale_of_two_regions.md

 * [Forked GitHub Repository](https://github.com/malguswaf/class5)
 * VSC Up and running with new project folder ready to go!

-### Authentication
+### 1. Authentication
 > Betore we do anything else, we should ensure that our account is authenticated!

-    1. Create the first of two directories.
-The first will be called "
+    1. Create the first of two directories. (our region will be "us-west-1")
     2. Create a new file called `0-Auth.tf` in your project directory.
     3. Copy and paste the code from the `0-Auth.tf` file in the forked "class5" repository.
     4. Make the following adjustments to the code: